 The term “employee engagement” covers a wide variety of factors and potential solutions.
-However, using technology to boost employee engagement can give your organization a more specific goal.
+However, using technology to boost employee engagement strategies can give your organization a more specific goal.
 When you improve internal communications and encourage employees to communicate more with each other as well as with management, you create a more fulfilling workplace ecosystem.

 From improving employee motivation to gaining buy-in for changes in your organization, the following tech-focused strategies will help you boost employee engagement and increase productivity in the workplace.